 What issues does POWERbots have?

 Unfortunately, we couldn't find a lot of information about POWERbots.
 Here is what we found consumers complained about:

 The robot is incredibly loud when operating.
 Don’t expect to watch a movie while your home is being vacuumed

-It still knocks into walls and furniture a little too hard even though the manufacturer has produced many cleaners
+It still knocks into walls and furniture a little too hard

 The height prevents it from going under a lot of the furniture.
 All the POWERbots are taller than most of the robot cleaners on the market

 The POWERbots cleaners suck good as long as you don't need to use the app.
 Once you start to interact with the app, the magic of cleaning is gone.
 The app is basic and buggy.
 It might work with Android devices (however, several owners claimed they couldn't integrate the bot with a Samsung phone), when it comes to IOS devices the app doesn't work well.
 If you can get it to connect, the app will often crash and lock up.